 Go Fish / Crazy Eights / Alphabet Concentration / Old Maid

 These are the classic cards games of childhood.
 Stick them in your bag and have them with you at restaurants.
 I used to take my kids out for game dates at a bagel store and have many happy memories of Go Fish and bagels.
 My suggestion for Go Fish is to start with pairs instead of fours — it makes it easier to win and shorter to play which is better for younger kids.

+Have fun, practice addition, use strategies!!
 The goal is to get your four cards to add up to the lowest score.
-You’re dealt four cards face down and can only peek at the cards on the edges.
-Draw and strategize if you will replace your cards or keep them.
 When you think you have the lowest score, say “rat-a-tat-cat” and everyone must show their cards and add up their scores.
 Somehow my youngest daughter ALWAYS wins this game.
-Might be why she loves it so much!
+Is this why she loves it so much?
 It’s really fun and only takes around 10 minutes to play one game.

 Help the Sleeping Queens wake up by waking them up with the Kings.
 The goal is to be the first player with queens that add up to 50 points.
 Steal queens, put opponents queens back to sleep, and fight dragons.
-What will your kids favorite queens and kings be?
+What will your kids’ favorite queens and kings be?
 This is a card game my kids play over and over!
+(Even in middle school!)

 Blue Orange Games